Pad\'e Approximation and Partition Function Zeros

 To establish notation and provide the basis for the numerical analysis that follows, the XY model is described by the Hamiltonian

-where the summation runs over all nearest-neighbor pairs, $J = 1$ is the coupling constant, and $\mathbf{S}_i = (S_i^x, S_i^y, S_i^z)$ is the spin orientation at site $i$.
-Because it shares the same Hamiltonian as the planar-rotator model, whose spins are restricted to two components, the XY model is often confused with it in the literature~\cite{rotor1, rotor2}.
+where the summation runs over all nearest-neighbor pairs, $J = 1$ is the coupling constant, and $\mathbf{S}_i = (S_i^x, S_i^y, S_i^z)$ is a three-component spin vector at site $i$, subject to the constraint $(S_i^x)^2 + (S_i^y)^2 + (S_i^z)^2 = 1$.
+Since the Hamiltonian depends only on the planar components, this model is closely related to the planar-rotator model, in which spins are restricted to two components and satisfy $(S_i^x)^2 + (S_i^y)^2 = 1$.
+Due to these similarities and the fact that both exhibit a BKT transition, the XY model is often confused with the planar-rotator model in the literature~\cite{rotor1, rotor2}.